FloodedEmotion/SMP2022/README.md

 The quickest way to reproduce our model is to run the **./HeyFea-main/test_k_fold_model.py** using the checkpoints in **./HeyFea-main/save_model/**.
 We used the pesudo-labels technique to get these checkpoints.
 If you want to reproduce the our model from scratch, please follow the steps blow.

-Firstly, re-pretrain the roberta models using the script: wait to be updated.
+Firstly, re-pretrain the roberta models using the script: Waiting to be updated.

-Next, extract the features using pretrained models: Wait to be updated
+Next, extract the features using pretrained models: Waiting to be updated

-Finally, use all the features to do the prediction.
+Finally, use all the features to do the prediction: Waiting to be updates.